 Copycat investing is simply tracking the investments of the big players in the market and replicating their buy/sells.

 These big players have already proved their expertise in the market in the past and hence, it makes sense the keep an eagle-eye on their investments.

-This type of investing is also called as side-car investing or coat-tailing investing.
+This type of investing is also called side-car investing or coat-tailing investing.

 How to track the buy/sell of ace investors?

 There are a number of ways by which a regular investor can track the buying or selling of the ace investors of the market for copycat investing.
-Few of the easy ways are discussed below:
+A few of the easy ways are discussed below: